 19. The fuel contents gauges are grouped together on the fuel control panel in the cabin.
 The tank units, which are assembled by the tank manufacturers, consist of small condensers on flexible straps.
 These are fitted into pockets in the tanks and are secured by press fasteners.
 The condensers operate the gauges through amplifier units.
-The 100 gallon drop tanks are not gauged, the 230 gallon drop tanks have a contents indicator visible through a window in the nose shell of the tank.
+The 100 gallon drop tanks are not gauged, the 230 gallon drop tanks have a contents indicator visible through a window in the nose shell of the tank and on tanks Post Mod.
+953 are also electrically gauged.